 This Creamy Vegan Mushroom Artichoke Pasta with optional roasted sunchokes and the most incredible Artichoke Heart Sauce (use canned or frozen artichoke hearts) can be made in under 30 minutes!
-Delicious, healthy, nut-free and totally vegan.
-New Video!
+It’s delicious, healthy, nut-free, and totally vegan.
+Video.

 This Vegan Mushroom Artichoke Pasta was originally published back in 2015, but I wanted to bring it forward and highlight this tasty vegan pasta recipe.
 The luscious creamy sauce is made with blending up artichoke hearts and sage, and the whole thing comes together in about 30 minutes.
 Roasted Sunchokes add another layer of flavor and are being harvested now in the spring, having wintered over.